 Vulnerability, to me, is almost equated to complete honesty, a hyper externalization of internal thoughts.
 To be honest, is to be vulnerable.

 AB: Can you tell me more about the way in which you use poetic language?
 When does the process of writing intervene in your practice?

 CL: Reading is the thread.
 Through reading the idea forms with intentionality, and language emerges as part of the sculpting tool and framing device.
 I think poetic language opens up the possibility for interpretations and creates rooms to wander and contemplate; it contains presence and absence.
 Writing for me is very similar to sculpting; for instance, you vomit a big chunk of emotions, and then you start to shave it down to a recognizable form.

 I start each body of work with intensive reading, which leads to writing, and writing further leads to the desire to shape the formlessness into sculptures.
 An entire body of work is born this way.
 After I finish a body of work, I always go back to writing.
 I would spend hours writing about each piece, measure its virtue, and extract titles.
 Even if it always takes longer than I anticipate, and even if I didn’t have the resources to learn how to write well, it has always been a preoccupation of mine.

-LC: Looking at some of your past work, I encountered this idea of “the body as a home for language”.
+AB: Looking at some of your past work, I encountered this idea of “the body as a home for language”.
 Could you tell me more about that?